 Foundation Board of Trustees

-Tri Delta’s Foundation is led by a dedicated Board of Trustees who serve the ever-changing needs of the Fraternity by fulfilling Tri Delta’s Purpose to “assist its members in every possible way.”
+Tri Delta’s Foundation is led by a dedicated Board of Trustees committed to assisting our members “in every possible way” by raising funds to provide scholarships, grant emergency financial assistance and support transformational programming.
 Learn more about the work of Tri Delta’s Foundation here.

 Tri Delta Housing Board of Directors

-The Tri Delta Housing Board of Directors are industry leaders in the collegiate housing realm and are responsible for mapping strategic direction and implementing action for Tri Delta’s properties across North America.
+The Tri Delta Housing Board of Directors is responsible for mapping strategic direction and implementing action for Tri Delta’s properties across North America.
 Learn more about the support Tri Delta Housing provides to our members here.

 Tri Delta’s boards are nominated by the Leadership Cultivation and Selection Committee (LCSC), and the Executive Board is ratified by the Convention body.
 Learn more about the LCSC and its process here.